 Our Regional Chapters are made up of experts from a variety of sectors – from conservation to transport organisations, financial institutions to law enforcement agencies – who all bring unique knowledge in approaching wildlife crime.

-United for Wildlife currently has Regional Chapters in: East Africa, Southern Africa, Hong Kong, Southeast Asia and Australasia, and Middle East and North Africa.
+United for Wildlife currently has Regional Chapters in: East Africa, Southern Africa, Hong Kong, Southeast Asia and Australasia, Middle East and North Africa, North America, and Latin America and the Caribbean.

 The benefits of this regional approach are clear.
 For example, the Southern Africa Chapter has made progressive steps through its interaction and involvement with the South African Anti-Money Laundering Integrated Taskforce (SAMLIT).
 They have been able to demonstrate the value of financial investigations in high-level illegal wildlife trade cases, even re-opening old investigations where, without the collaboration from our Regional Chapter private sector members, there was previously thought to be insufficient evidence.